"The love of gardening is a seed once sown that never dies."

 7. How do you tell the age of a tree?

-8. What about the Japanese art of propagating miniature trees?
+8. What is the Japanese art of propagating miniature trees called?

 9. What is the art of clipping trees and hedges into ornamental forms called?